-ELECTRICAL SYSTEM
+ELECTRICAL S YSTEM:

 Electrical connections tight?
 YES NO

 Line voltage polarity correct?
 YES NO

 Rated Voltage: VOLTS

 L1-L2 Volts: VOLTS

 L1-L3 Volts: VOLTS

 L2-L3 Volts: VOLTS

 Avg.
 Volts: VOLTS

 Max. deviation of voltage

 from avg. volts: VOLTS

 % Volt imbalance: VOLTS

-GENERAL
+GENERA L:

-Is the thermostat calibrated?
+Has the thermostat been calibrated?
 YES NO

 Is the thermostat level?
 YES NO

 Is the heat anticipator setting correct?
 YES NO

-Was information reviewed with the customer?
+Has the owner's information been reviewed with the customer?
 YES NO

-Was the literature package left with the unit?
+Has the Literature Package been left with the unit?
 YES NO

-Date Installed: ·
+Date Installed:

-Installation Type: Horizontal / Downflow
+Installation Type: Horizontal / Down nflow